DIPlib/diplib.github.io/download_2.9.md

 ## License

-The Quantitative Imaging Group of the TU Delft, to be called QI, has developed and is the owner of the image processing library written in C and all related documentation known as *DIPlib*, hereafter called SOFTWARE.
+The Computational Imaging Group of the TU Delft, to be called CI, has developed and is the owner of the image processing library written in C and all related documentation known as *DIPlib*, hereafter called SOFTWARE.

-QI also developed a MATLAB toolbox for image processing based on *DIPlib*, known as *DIPimage*. *DIPimage* is freely available for *DIPlib* license holders and available for the following platforms:
+CI also developed a MATLAB toolbox for image processing based on *DIPlib*, known as *DIPimage*. *DIPimage* is freely available for *DIPlib* license holders and available for the following platforms:

 - Linux 32-bit
 - Linux 64-bit